dirtsimple/oidc-sso/README.md

 * An experimental "silent login" feature allows users to be automatically logged in to Wordpress as long as they are already logged in at the IdP in the same browser.

+* An API for requiring login freshness (e.g. for account management pages, placing orders, etc.): `oidc_sso\Plugin::recent_login($timeout=3600, $redirect=true)` will redirect through a login page if it's been longer than `$timeout` since the user logged in.
+Returns true if the session is new enough, false otherwise.
+If the session is too old, `$redirect` is true, and it's safe to redirect, the function redirects and exits without returning.
+(The purpose of this API is to have a way to do Github-style "sudo mode" or Amazon's allowing you to browse for long periods but requiring a recent login for more secure pages.)

 It also does NOT support these features, by design:

 * Making a site private (there are other plugins for that)